Germain-D/DailySync-API/README.md

 DailySync API is perfect for developers, surfers, weather enthusiasts, and crypto traders who need quick, reliable daily updates.

 🔗 **Get started today and sync up with your day!**

+---

+### **TO DO**

+- [ ] Add **Smart Caching System**
+  - Implement an in-memory cache using `go-cache` to store API responses and reduce redundant external API calls.
+  - Set cache expiration times tailored to each data type (e.g., weather, tides, Bitcoin price).
+  - Ensure cache invalidation when data becomes stale or outdated.

+- [ ] Add **Health Check Endpoint**
+  - Create a `/health` endpoint to monitor the status of the API and its dependencies.

+---